-Last weekend I decided to push forward an idea which had wrapped around my mind for a long long time.
-My family (I guess as almost everyone’s) has a lot of photos, notes, documents, etc. A lot of memories, packed into albums, envelopes, frames or hidden somewhere between books on the bookshelf.
-Pictures fade or simply lose quality over time.
-That’s why I decided to scan them, but as there are a lot of them I wanted to automate the process as much as I can.
+Last weekend I decided to push forward an idea which has wrapped around my mind for a very long time.
+My family (I guess like almost everyone’s) has a lot of photos, notes, documents, etc. A lot of memories, packed into albums, envelopes, frames, or hidden somewhere between books on the bookshelf.
+Pictures fade or lose quality over time.
+That’s why I decided to scan them, but as there are a lot of them, I wanted to automate the process as much as I can.

-The process is simple and can be broken down into following steps:
+The process is simple and can be broken down into the following steps:

 - Insert a few pictures into a scanner.
 I want to scan multiple pictures at once to make the whole process faster.

 Scan To Filebutton directly to the connected computer.

 - Let the script make the rest, so go to step 1.

 - If a new image, use ImageMagick to crop multiple images from it and then deskew them if needed.
 Move results to a different watched folder for further processing.